RetroPie/RetroPie-Docs/docs/lr-fbalpha.md

 ## High scores

+> **Note** As of January 29, 2017 it is no longer necessary to manually add `hiscore.dat` to your installation as it is automatically included by RetroPie-Setup

 lr-fbalpha will attempt to keep a permanent record of any high scores you set, but some games will not save these by default.
 There is a supplementary file that you can transfer to your Pi that will enable high score saving for more games, called `hiscore.dat`.
 This file can be downloaded from http://highscore.mameworld.info/ - you need the one labeled "**old format hiscore.dat (pre mame v0174)**".
 Transfer it to:
 ```
 /home/pi/RetroPie/roms/fba/